sapphiredev/utilities/packages/discord.js-utilities/README.md

 -   Written in TypeScript.
 -   Bundled with esbuild to provide size-optimal bundles.
--   Offers CommonJS and ESM bundles
+-   Offers CommonJS and ESM bundles.

 ## Installation